B.A., University of California (Berkeley); M.A., Cambridge University (England); Ph.D., University of Chicago

 Professor of Mathematics

-Research on positive scalar curvature and rigidity of manifolds, noncommutative geometry, tools of surgery theory; interested in issues on campus diversity and curricular rigor.
+Research on positive scalar curvature and rigidity of manifolds, noncommutative geometry, tools of surgery theory

-In the past years I have taught a wide variety of courses at all levels of the mathematics curriculum, including calculus, linear algebra, abstract algebra, real and complex analysis, and Galois Theory.
-Most recently I developed an advanced Modern Number Theory course which I would like to repeat in the near future.
-Many of our advanced students request independent study courses, and I have overseen such efforts in functional analysis, representation theory and logic.
-In the coming academic year I will be guiding an independent study on elliptic curves and its relation to the modular group, Riemann surfaces and theta functions.
+In the past years I have taught a wide variety of courses at all levels of the mathematics curriculum, including calculus, linear algebra, abstract algebra, real and complex analysis, topology and Galois Theory.
+More recently I have developed courses in Advanced Number Theory, Functional Analysis and Stochastic Processes.
+Many of our advanced students request independent study courses and research opportunities, and I have overseen such efforts in the study of modular forms, advanced analysis, representation theory and logic.
+In the Fall of 2016 I will be offering an Applied Calculus course that motivates theory and calculation with real-world problems in the life and social sciences.

-At Wellesley I have served both on the 2015 Commission and the Academic Planning Committee.
+At Wellesley I have served both on the 2015 Commission, the Academic Planning Committee and the Presidential Search Committee in 2016.
 In these campus bodies I am interested in helping the College maintain high academic standards for all of its students.
-Currently in the Minority Recruitment Hiring and Retention Committee I am devoting my time to consider creative ways to make our campus more diverse.
-In my own department I am very much involved in the effort to prepare our students for graduate studies.
+In my own department I am very much involved in the effort to build our curricular offerings and to prepare our students for graduate studies.
+Along with Professor Oscar Fernandez, I co-created the Wellesley Emerging Scholars Initiative in the hopes to increase the participating by underrepresented minorities in the mathematical sciences.

 I am an amateur fencer and have competed in some regional tournaments.
 Currently I hold a national E ranking.
-I play both piano and harpsichord and have performed in numerous ensembles on campus.
-My love of mathematics extends to a love of language, and I spend some of each day reading Classical works written in Greek and Latin.
-Also I am a member of Coro Allegro, a Boston-based choir that performs contemporary choral works three times a year.
+I play both piano and harpsichord and have performed some ensembles on campus.
+My love of mathematics extends to a love of language, and I spend some of each week reading Classical works written in Greek and Latin.
+Also I am a member of the Metropolitan Chorale, a Boston-area choir that performs choral works three times a year.